rcelevante/PRO_README_GEN/README.md

 __WHEN__ I click on the links in the Table of Contents

 __THEN__ I am taken to the corresponding section of the README

+# Usage
+It will prompt user to input their answers about their project.
+When user finishes through the questions, it will generate a README file.

+# Credits
+Credits to Rochelle Ruiz!
+That's me!
+I did this project!

+# License
+MIT